Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points under maps

-On the other hand, $C$ is isomorphic to $\mathbb{P}^1$ via the isomorphism $[x,y,z] \mapsto [3z-x,y]$ for $[x,y,z] \neq [3,0,1]$, $[3,0,1] \mapsto [0,1]$ (this is the projection from $[3,0,1] \in C(\Q)$ onto the line $z=0 \subset \mathbb{P}^2$, which we identify with $\mathbb{P}^1$).
+On the other hand, $C$ is isomorphic to $\mathbb{P}^1$ via the isomorphism $[x:y:z] \mapsto [3z-x:y]$ for $[x:y:z] \neq [3:0:1]$, $[3:0:1] \mapsto [0:1]$ (this is the projection from $[3:0:1] \in C(\Q)$ onto the line $z=0 \subset \mathbb{P}^2$, which we identify with $\mathbb{P}^1$).
 This takes $Z(x-y)$ to the divisor cut out by the equation $(x+y)^2 = 2y^2$ on $\mathbb{P}^1$.
-Further composing by the automorphism $[x,y] \mapsto [x+y,y]$, we obtain an ``orbifold isomorphism''
+Further composing by the automorphism $[x:y] \mapsto [x+y:y]$, we obtain an ``orbifold isomorphism''

-In this context, we think of the orbifold divisor as being associated to the norm form for the obvious basis of $\mathbb{Q}(\sqrt{2})$, and this certainly has local integral points over the prime $3$: they correspond to coprime integers $x$ and $y$ such that $x^2 -2y^2$ is not divisible by $3$, e.g. $x = 1$, $y=0$.
+In this context, we think of the orbifold divisor as being associated to the norm form for the obvious basis of $\mathbb{Q}(\sqrt{2})$, and we have $3$-adic local integral points: they correspond to coprime integers $x$ and $y$ such that $x^2 -2y^2$ is not divisible by $3$, e.g.\ $x = 1$, $y=0$.